mikecampo/dotfiles/windows/readme.md

 * Map caps to left-ctrl using https://sharpkeys.codeplex.com/
 * Setup git completions for bash:
   * `curl https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash -o ~/.git-completion.bash`
+* In the editor options under the Looks tab, set the cursor to the block type.

 * Use symlink command `cmd //c 'mklink .name-of-dotfile drive:\path\to\file'`.
 * Symlink `~/.private-files` to the root directory containing `dev/`.